mindis/multimap/doc/overview.md

 * the number of block ids which is proportional to the number of values
 * the block size, because unless the list is empty its last block is always allocated

-To estimate the memory footprint the following formula can be used:
+To estimate the memory footprint the following equation can be used:

 ```
 mem_total = 1.5 * (mem_keys + mem_block_ids + mem_last_blocks)